 Half the population of the Arab world yesterday (Wednesday) showed its enthusiasm for the proposed new federation linking Syria, Libya and Egypt.

-Half the population of the Arab world yesterday (Wednesday) showed its enthusiasm for the proposed new federation linking Syria, Libya and Egypt.
+Background: Half the population of the Arab world yesterday (Wednesday) showed its enthusiasm for the proposed new federation linking Syria, Libya and Egypt.
 Our second coverage of yesterday's referendum takes in the voting in Damascus - where Syrian President Al-Assad and Prime Minister Abdel Rahmann Klaifawi were among the voters -- and in the Lebanon, where special arrangements were made for Egyptian and Syrian nationals to cast their votes.

 Our Production No. 10169/71 EGYPT: EGYPTIANS, LIBYANS AND SYRIANS VOTE FOR TRIPARTITE CONFEDERATION covered the referendum in Cairo yesterday.